The arrival of HAO’s monolithic upper (part 1) was something of a surprise and it’s a great honour to be one of the first to handle this beta release.

 It’s caught me short, however.

-I’m waiting on a new armourer’s hammer right now (for the various roll pins) and a very good mate (F17 from Gray Fox) is rushing my upper receiver block back to me, so that I can crack on with assembling the upper.
+I’m waiting on a new armourer’s hammer right now (for the various roll pins) and the return of my upper receiver block, so that I can crack on with assembling the upper.

 I’m also waiting on a few additional items which HAO is going to send to me once manufactured – including a replaceable charging handle latch ‘notch’.